Knowledge Hub

 Sector domination

-Where two companies merge horizontally, this can be a cost-efficient way to scale and grow, particularly where they’re operating in similar sectors.
-By combining smaller competitors in a single market, a single operator can soon come to dominate their sector by acquisition rather than organic growth.
+By gobbling up smaller competitors in a single market, a single operator can gain traction in their sector by acquisition rather than organic growth.

 What are the downsides of an M&A?